timschuetz/website/content/workshops.md

 ##### PECE Workshops

-*Introductory workshops for using the Platform for Experimental Collaborative Ethnography (PECE) in research, teaching, and advocacy.
-If you would like me to run a workshop, you can reach me at tschuetz(at)uci.edu.*
+Introductory workshops for using the Platform for Experimental Collaborative Ethnography (PECE) in research, teaching, and advocacy.
+If you would like me to run a workshop, you can reach me at tschuetz(at)uci.edu.

+### Future

+### Past

 Goethe University Frankfurt, with Fixing Futures Graduate Students, January 15, 2026.